philiparvidsson/Home-Lights-Automation/README.md

 #### Current state of the project:

 I received the radio transmitter and researched the signals required to manipulate the state of my switches.
 The project is, in essence, complete.
-Although I plan on cleaning up and improving the code somewhat in the future.

 The lights are now turned of ~21 minutes after I leave my apartment, and turned on again within 60 seconds of me coming back.

+#### Plans:

+* Disassembling the EMW200R switches and mounting them in ceiling lights.
+Shouldn't be very hard, haven't looked into it.
+* Improving the telnet server with some statistics command for uptime, error rate, etc.